AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The flow of water leaving a sed tank diffuser is 61.19 milliliter / second The velocity of water leaving the sed tank diffuser is 0.349 meter / second

-6. What is the Reynolds number of the jet exiting the diffusers at the design temperature of 15 degrees Celsius?
+**6. What is the Reynolds number** of the jet exiting the diffusers at the design temperature of 15 degrees Celsius?

 Recall the formula for Reynold's number: